 |U||Unsatisfactory (below C-, used as a mid-term grade)|

-Graduate students enrolled in undergraduate-level courses (400-level and below) are graded using the undergraduate grading system.
+Graduate students enrolled in undergraduate-level courses (400-level and below) are graded using the undergraduate grading system, but any undergraduate course taken while a graduate student will appear on the graduate level transcript and will impact the graduate level G.P.A..
 See the Mines Undergraduate Catalog for a description of this system.

 In addition to these performance symbols, the following is a list of additional registration symbols that may appear on a Mines transcript: